observablehq/framework/docs/search.md

 ---
 ```

 Search is case-insensitive.
-The indexing script tries to avoid common pitfalls by ignoring HTML tags and non-word characters (such as punctuation, backticks, etc.) found in the pages’ markdown.
-It also ignores long words as well as sequences that contain more than 6 digits (such as API keys, for example).
+The indexing script tries to avoid common pitfalls by ignoring HTML tags and non-word characters such as punctuation.
+It also ignores long words, as well as sequences that contain more than 6 digits (such as API keys, for example).

-The selected pages are sorted by descending relevance, represented by a number of dots that reflects the terms found (exactly or with a fuzzy match) in the page, with less points given to relatively frequent terms, and more points given to terms found in the title.